 The news tells us that one of the biggest ways we can help slow down climate change on an individual basis is to consume less meat and dairy.
 It also tells us that new research is pointing towards ketogenic diets (focused on high fat, low carb and low sugar) to help increase our own longevity, fight diseases and increase health.
-Trying to do both simultaneously requires an amount of dedication and research that is impossible for most of us to invest in order to maintain.
-There is so much to focus on in both the world at large and our own tiny lives and the majority of us have a finite amount of income and time to spend on what we eat, thus ruling out the team of dedicated chefs and employees Gwyneth and her ilk employ in order to achieve clean eating nirvana.
+Trying to do both simultaneously requires an amount of dedication and research that seems virtually impossible for most of us to maintain whilst also attempting to hold down jobs, raise families, and actually enjoy ourselves now and again.
+There is so much to focus on, and the majority of us also have a finite amount of income and time to spend on what we eat; thus ruling out hiring our own fleet of dedicated chefs and employees Gwyneth and her ilk employ in order to achieve this kind of clean eating nirvana.

-So, rather than beat myself up regularly or choose avocados over mortgage payments, I am trying to seek inspiration from those who came before us- who have long since known how to stretch a buck and feed a family using whole foods.
-Enter what I shall call my beans phase…
+Rather than beat myself up regularly over my food choices or choose avocados over mortgage payments, I am trying to seek inspiration from those who came before us; those who have long since known how to stretch a buck and feed a family using whole foods.
+Enter, my beans phase…

 Beans have been considered peasant food as long as they have been around.
 To make them really taste good they take a bit of planning, as well as a bit of persistence.
 But just like anything else, our palates, habits and expectations evolve over time – so it’s worth putting in the effort in manageable amounts.

-I began this phase by using beans on the sly- adding black beans or pintos into chilies and soups, lentils into spaghetti bolognese, even mashing butter beans into meatballs so they would fly under the radar.
+I began this phase by using beans on the sly, adding black beans or pintos into chilies and soups, lentils into spaghetti bolognese, even mashing butter beans into meatballs so they would fly under the radar.
 (This little and often mantra I spoke about last week really can be applied to just about everything).
-Then I started celebrating them rather than hiding them; white beans with salt, lemon and tomatoes, adding black beans to our morning breakfast routine of eggs and toast or into our roast chicken and sweet potato dinner.
-Full disclosure: sometimes they are eaten happily (or at least unnoticed).
+Then, I started celebrating them rather than hiding them.
+This summer I made a habit of serving a dish of white beans with salt, lemon, olive oil and fresh summer-ripened tomatoes.
+We then started adding black beans into our morning breakfast routine of eggs and toast and into our roast chicken and sweet potato dinner.
+Full disclosure: sometimes the beans are eaten happily by all (or at least unnoticed).
 Other times left on the side of the plate.
 But they are no longer something I am sneaking in, so it’s a step.

-The more I eat them the more I love them, and can appreciate how well they absorb the smoky, earthy flavours that come with Mexican home cooking.
+The more varieties I eat the more I love each kind individually, and can appreciate how well they absorb the smokey, earthy flavours that come with Mexican home cooking.
 Better for the environment, and good for many bodies; the goal is to one day get to the point where we are all completely satisfied with beans for dinner with little else to accompany, no matter what form that comes in.